CGMSP/python-graphics-curriculum/touturial.md

 ## Starting the game
 In the 'graphics' library, there is a function called 'runGraphics'.
-To run our functions with the 'graphics' library, we need to use them as parameters with the 'runGrapgics' library.
+To run our functions with the 'graphics' library, we need to use them as parameters with the 'runGraphics' library.

 ```
 runGraphics(startWorld, updateWorld, drawWorld)